IntelexTechnologies/api-docs/source/includes/acts/get_api.md

-PageSize | int | The number of results per page operationTypeIDs | int | The unique identifier for this operation type record operationTypes | int | The type of operational data units | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page operationTypeIDs | int | The unique identifier for this operation type record operationTypes | int | The type of operational data

 ### 11. Facility Table

 All data from the Facility table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility ids, facility names, emission type ids, facility type ids, unit ids, equipment ids, last modified start date and last modified end date.
+You can optionally fetch specific data by including the facility ids, facility names, emission type ids, facility type ids, facility status ids, county ids, last modified start date and last modified end date.
 The facility endpoint supports pagination.

 > Example Request